 Learn about the new technology that provides four times the resolution of a typical HDTV

-A new generation of Ultra High Definition TVs is starting a high-resolution revolution.
+Ultra High Definition TVs have started a high-resolution revolution.
 These Ultra HD TVs have four times the picture resolution of regular “full HD" 1080p TVs, and can display much more detail.
 Ultra HD TVs are often referred to as “4K" TVs, because they have a horizontal resolution of around 4000 pixels.

 More pixels = more picture detail